MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/accounts-payable/mobile-invoice-approvals.md

 # required metadata

 title: Mobile invoice approvals
-description: This topic is intended to provide a practical approach to designing mobile scenarios in Dynamics 365 for Finance and Operations by taking vendor invoice approvals for mobile as a use case.
+description: This topic is intended to provide a practical approach to designing mobile scenarios by taking vendor invoice approvals for mobile as a use case.
 author: abruer
 manager: AnnBe
 ms.date: 08/22/2017